Charlex/p2p-python/README.md

             'htmlstory-top-leaderboard-enable': 'true', # Default `true` enables the top ad leaderboard to display on html stories.`
             'htmlstory-headline-enable': 'true', # Default `true` enables the headline to display on html stories.
             'htmlstory-byline-enable': 'true', # Default `true` enables the byline to display on html stories.
-            'disable-publication-date': 'true', # Default `true` enables the display time to display on html stories.
+            'disable-publication-date': 'false', # Default `false` enables the display time to display on html stories.
             'disable-dateline': 'false', # Default `false` keeps the dateline visible on content items 'comments-panel-title': 'Comment on this article', # A string that modifies the title of the comments panel }